Faariq-Siddiqui/ADXL345_Internship_Project/README.md

-# Predictive Maintainace  using ADXL345 and Arduino Uno
+# Predictive Maintainace  using ADXL345 and STM32

 >
     Code Originally written by Mohammed Faariq Siddiqui